haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 For a complete setup of the local version of Haddock3, refer to the [online documentation](https://www.bonvinlab.org/haddock3/).
 Please, familiarise yourself with the sections ['**A brief introduction to HADDOCK3**'](https://www.bonvinlab.org/haddock3/intro.html) and ['**Installation**'](https://www.bonvinlab.org/haddock3/INSTALL.html).

 In this tutorial we will use the PyMOL molecular visualisation system.
 If not already installed, download and install PyMOL from [here](https://pymol.org/).
-You can use your favourite visualisation software instead, but be aware that instructions here are provided only for PyMOL.
+You can use your favourite visualisation software instead, but be aware that instructions in this tutorial are provided only for PyMOL.

 Please, download and decompress the tutorial data archive.
 Move the archive to your working directory of choice and extract it.
 You can download and unzip this archive directly from the Linux command line: